galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 # Introduction
 {:.no_toc}

-RNA-Seq is used to analyze the continuously changing cellular transcriptome, the set of all RNA molecules in one cell or a population of cells.
-Specifically, RNA-Seq facilitates the ability to look at alternative gene spliced transcripts, post-transcriptional modifications, gene fusion, mutations/SNPs and changes in gene expression over time, or differences in gene expression in different groups or treatments
+RNA-seq is used to analyze the continuously changing cellular transcriptome, the set of all RNA molecules in one cell or a population of cells.
+Specifically, RNA-seq facilitates the ability to look at alternative gene spliced transcripts, post-transcriptional modifications, gene fusion, mutations/SNPs and changes in gene expression over time, or differences in gene expression in different groups or treatments

 In the study of {% cite brooks2011conservation %}, the authors wanted to identify exons regulated by the *Pasilla* gene (the *Drosophila* homologue of the mammalian splicing regulators Nova-1 and Nova-2 proteins) using RNA sequencing data.
 They depleted the *Pasilla* (*PS*) gene in *Drosophila melanogaster* by RNA interference (RNAi).